-The Federal Government is the single largest source of funding in education.
-Federal aid is primarily need-based assistance— financial aid that supplements a family's ability to pay for a college degree.
-In essence, the government attempts to close the gap between college expenses and the amount of money a family is able to provide for the cost of higher education.
+The federal government is the single largest source of funding in education.
+Federal aid is primarily need-based assistance— financial aid that supplements a family's ability to funda college education.
+Essentially, the government attempts to reduce the gap between college expenses and the amount of money a family is able to provide for the cost of higher education.

 Federal aid includes the Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), the Federal Work-Study Program, the Federal Perkins Loan Program, the Federal Direct Subsidized and Unsubsidized Loan Programs, and the Federal Direct PLUS Loan Program.
-These awards are considered federal funding and the maximum amounts offered in a student’s award package are based on the institution’s specific cost of education or determined by federal regulation.
+These awards are considered federal funding and the maximum amounts offered in a student’s award package depend on the institution’s specific cost of education or are determined by federal regulation.

-There are two types of Federal Direct Loans and your student's eligibility is determined after their Free Application for Federal Student Aid (FAFSA) has been reviewed.
+There are two types of Federal Direct Loans and a student's eligibility is determined after their Free Application for Federal Student Aid (FAFSA) has been reviewed.

-- Direct Subsidized Loans are interest-free while your student is enrolled in college at least half-time and during a six-month grace period after your child leaves school.
+- Direct Subsidized Loans are interest-free while a student is enrolled in college at least half-time and during a six-month grace period after the student leaves school.

-- Direct Unsubsidized Loans accrue interest while your student is enrolled in college.
+- Direct Unsubsidized Loans accrue interest while a student is enrolled in college.
 The student can choose to pay the interest each month while in school or allow the interest to accumulate.

-Loan-borrowing limits for each academic year are dependent upon your student's class level and can be found here.
+Loan-borrowing limits for each academic year are dependent upon the student's class level and can be found here.